OttoPattemore/Hazel-Linux-Support/README.md

 # Hazel

+NOTE: Plese open a github issue if you are having trouble compiling.

 NOTE: You may want to build premake5 yourself.
 Once you have the premake5 executable, copy it to vendor/bin/premake/premake5

 NOTE: This has been tested on Ubuntu 18.04 and you must install libglfw3 xorg-dev libglu1-mesa-dev libglfw3-dev for this to work